Toumik-Haque/Your-Penman-Website-Clone/README.md

 🖋️ Clone of Your Penman Website (Homepage)

-A clean and responsive homepage clone of the Your Penman website, built using only HTML and CSS.
+A clean homepage clone of the Your Penman website, built using only HTML and CSS.
 This project was created as a frontend practice task to improve my skills in layout design, CSS styling, and responsive web development.

 🔍 Project Overview